Back

 Here’s what he means by this approach:

-“…it just means, in my case, pulling up the sheet and blanket so that it looks like I haven’t had an elephant rolling around in my bed.
+“It just means, in my case, pulling up the sheet and blanket so that it looks like I haven’t had an elephant rolling around in my bed.
 It’s really quite simple.
 Then arrange the pillow in a semi-pretty-fashion subjectively, and there you have it.”

 Here’s what Tim has to say about morning: